mcaceresb/stata-staggered/README.md

 Our package also allows for the calculation of several other estimators proposed in the literature.
-For convenience we provide special functions for implementing the estimators proposed by Callaway & Sant’Anna and Sun & Abraham.
+For convenience we provide special functions for implementing the estimators proposed by Callaway & Sant'Anna and Sun & Abraham.
 The syntax is nearly identical to that for the efficient
 estimator: